zyd5csi8/Tableau-10-Desktop-QA/README.md

 ## 7.5 Understand how to create a drill down report

 I.e. use a sheet as panel.
-Select the individual on the panel and another dashbord for that individual's details will show.
+Select the individual on the panel and another dashboard for that individual's details will show.

 https://community.tableau.com/thread/154368